Step back in time with the Wright Brothers who taught the world how to fly. Custom

 Company representatives with the aviation maintenance company announced plans for a new hangar.
 It will be the fifth one in the Triad.
 They new hangar is a $60 million investment and will bring another 500 jobs to the area Custom

-Company representatives with the aviation maintenance company have announced plans for a new hangar.
+In 2016, company representatives with the aviation maintenance company announced plans for a new hangar.
 It will be the fifth one in the Triad.
 The new hangar is a $60 million investment and will bring another 500 jobs to the area.

 Monday morning HAECO Americas solidified itself as a dominate aviation company committed to staying in the Piedmont Triad.
 Custom